dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 ## Basic Rules

-1. Anyone can top up any canister deployed to the Internet Computer (does not need to be the author or controller)
+1. Anyone can top up any canister deployed to the Internet Computer (does not need to be the author or controller).
 2. One can top up a canister via `dfx`, [NNS Frontend dapp](https://nns.ic0.app), or third-party service (e.g. https://cycleops.dev).
 All one needs is the canister's principal.
 3. There are a few ways to top up canisters so this article goes through each one.